Vamshi-krishna-dev/E-Sign/README.md

 “E-Sign Module is fully completed in DEV mode and ready for real provider integration.
 All pending items require actual e-Sign provider documentation and loan-service integration.

+Disbursement APIs are included to simulate the final stage of the loan lifecycle.
+In production architecture this would typically be implemented as a separate microservice triggered after successful eSign completion